SteveMacenski/slam_toolbox/README.md

 `use_scan_barycenter` - Whether to use the barycenter or scan pose

 `minimum_travel_heading` - Minimum changing in heading before processing a new scan into the map

-`enable_continuous_matching` - Perform scan matching to update the transform and pose even when the minimum travel distance or heading have not been reached for adding the scan into the map

 `scan_buffer_size` - The number of scans to buffer into a chain, also used as the number of scans in the circular buffer of localization mode